Overview & DETAILS

 Many Bumblebees have said that they will also be responding to POTA Hunters and/or SOTA Chasers.

-As long as a Bumblebee Number is sent in the Outgoing Exchange, that will be a Bumblebee FOBB Contact.
+As long as a Bumblebee Number is sent in the Outgoing Exchange, that will be a valid FOBB Bumblebee Contact.

 Participating FOBB Home Stations are expected to be running 5W QRP Maximum.